EU watchdog backs down on stock option hedging

-LONDON Companies will not be penalised for using derivatives to "insure" their stock option plans under final European Union rules to make the $650 trillion market safer and more transparent.
+LONDON Companies will not be penalized for using derivatives to "insure" their stock option plans under final European Union rules to make the $650 trillion market safer and more transparent.

 World leaders agreed in 2009 that derivatives should be centrally cleared and recorded to provide the kind of snapshot of positions that regulators lacked when dealing with the collapse of U.S. bank Lehman Brothers in September, 2008.